STEP: Enhancing Video-LLMs' Compositional Reasoning by Spatio-Temporal Graph-guided Self-Training: Experiments

-\textbf{Analysis on reasoning steps of rationales.} We examined the effect of reasoning step distributions in QRA training samples on model performance using VideoChat2* as the backbone (Figure \ref{fig:fig3}).
-We found that an overabundance of simple 1-step questions led to performance degradation, likely due to limited reasoning exposure.
-Conversely, using only complex 3-step questions also reduced performance, suggesting that overly complex samples hinder generalization.
-The best results were achieved with a balanced distribution of reasoning steps, allowing the model to learn from both simple and complex samples.
+\textbf{Analysis on reasoning steps of rationales.} We examine the effect of reasoning step distributions in QRA training samples on model performance using VideoChat2* as the backbone in Figure \ref{fig:fig5b}.
+We find that an overabundance of simple 1-step questions leads to performance degradation, likely due to limited reasoning exposure.
+Conversely, using only complex 3-step questions also reduces performance, suggesting that overly complex samples hinder generalization.
+The best results are achieved with a balanced distribution of reasoning steps, allowing the model to learn from both simple and complex samples.